3 Year old Parsnip needs a special loving home.

 Parsnip copes with female sighthounds.
 Sighthounds are all he knows.
 He gravitates towards them but is still worried by other breeds of dogs and males.

 We definitely feel Parsnip has been bullied by other males in the situation he was in.
-He's spent time with my own Daschund x female and my Spaniel female but their small dog jerky fast movements and busy energy makes him apprehensive which is understandable.
+He’s spent time with my own Dachshund x female and my Spaniel female but their small dog jerky fast movements and busy energy makes him apprehensive which is understandable.
+He isn’t nasty with them just worried will cry and wants to get away.

 We do feel a home with a calmer, kind but still slightly playful female sighthound would be the best but would consider an only dog home if someone was around all or most of the time for the first few months and willing to work with us to build this boys confidence further.